Mjz86/c_colon/mcc.md

-the formatting of this document is currently not very well, under scores are not ment for italic.
+the formatting of this document is currently not very well, under scores are not meant for italic.